-Archaeologists have studied the finds made at the Tell el-Dab’a site, 120 kilometers northeast of Cairo.
+The researchers have studied the finds made at the Tell el-Dab’a site, 120 kilometers northeast of Cairo.
 Here the city of Avaris was located in 1885, which was the capital of the Hyksos kings in the eastern Delta, as well as several necropolises.

-In Egypt for Generations
+In ancient Egypt for Generations

 “The archaeological evidence also does not support Manetho’s narrative about this ethnic group as the leader of an invading force, that they spread from the northeast to rule as Egypt’s first foreign dynasty; instead, it is suggested that those who became Hyksos rulers were descended from Asians who had been living in Egypt for generations,” the study concludes.